How To Get A Bridging Loan To Buy, Refurbish And Sell A House

 To minimise the chance of experiencing a delay, you may want to look to another lender to secure your finance.

-Why use a refurbishment Bridging Loan?
+Why Use a Refurbishment Bridging Loan?

 A refurbishment bridging loan is a type of loan that is designed specifically for short-term usage.
 A refurbishment loan can provide a substantial amount of finance within a short timeframe and can 'bridge' the gap when there is a shortfall in funding.